avelino/awesome-go/README.md

 *Libraries for working with JSON.*

 * [ajson](https://github.com/spyzhov/ajson) - Abstract JSON for golang with JSONPath support.
+* [ask](https://github.com/simonnilsson/ask) - Easy access to nested values in maps and slices.
+Works in combination with encoding/json and other packages that "Unmarshal" arbitrary data into Go data-types.
 * [dynjson](https://github.com/cocoonspace/dynjson) - Client-customizable JSON formats for dynamic APIs.
 * [ej](https://github.com/lucassscaravelli/ej) - Write and read JSON from different sources succinctly.
 * [epoch](https://github.com/vtopc/epoch) - Contains primitives for marshaling/unmarshaling Unix timestamp/epoch to/from build-in time.Time type in JSON.